The History of Vaccines explores the role of immunization in the human experience and examines its continuing contributions to public health

 Vaccines aren't just for children.
 Adults need them too, whether it's a booster for tetatnus, protection against shingles, or to protect against less common diseases when traveling internationally.

-Most scientists, physicians, and public health researchers have concluded that there is no association between vaccines and autism.
-Some, however, still question whether vaccines play a role in autism.
+Scientists, physicians, and public health researchers have concluded that there is no association between vaccines and autism.

-This activity is best used on larger screens.
+This activity is best viewed on larger screens.